paritytech/parity-bitcoin/README.md

 git submodule update --init
 ```

-Now we can run them:
+Now we can run them using the command:

 ```
 ./tools/regtests.sh
 ```

-It's also possible to run regtests manually:
+It is also possible to run regtests manually:

 ```
 # let's start pbtc in regtest compatible mode